 There are generally three types of SIM card still in use today.
 There’s a Standard SIM, a smaller Micro SIM and an even smaller Nano SIM.
 The type you’ll need depends entirely on the handset you’ve bought, although there are ways you can make a SIM work with whatever phone you have.

-The oldest of the three types of SIM is generally used in all handsets prior to 2010 and plenty issued thereafter.
+The oldest of the three types of SIM is generally used in all handsets prior to 2010 and some issued thereafter.
 It is the largest of the three SIMs types, measuring 25x15mm.

 It’s now rare to see a Standard SIM card slot in new devices, although it is sometimes found on basic feature phones.